microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationFromApplicationTemplate.md

 ## Description

 This `New-EntraApplicationFromApplicationTemplate` cmdlet allows users to create application from application template.
-Specify `-Id` and `-DisplayName` parameter to create application from application template.

 ## Examples